toma3233/servicehub-validation/README/Ev2_README.md

     4. `RegisterResourceProvider.Parameters.json`: Parameters file used for registering resource providers, specifically Microsoft.Compute such that clusters are able to deploy successfully.
     5. `Kubectl.Rollout.Parameters.json`: Defines the process to cluster for kubectl

+### Delete specific
+Please refer to the [Deletion Automation Explained doc](./DeletionAutomationExplained.md) for more detailed information.

 ### Service specific

 1. **Templates**: This directory does not exist in the microservice directories.
 It is added in by the build pipeline during the build process.
 The build pipeline takes bicep files stored in serviceDirectoryName/resources and converts them to arm json files.